 Compared to other drinkable yogurts on the market, Chobani has churned out a drink that has about 33 percent less sugar.
-Not only is it lower in sugar than their competitors, but it also contains a belly-filling 6 grams of fiber and 14 grams of muscle-building protein.
+Not only is it lower in sugar than their competitors, but it also contains belly-filling fiber and 10 grams of muscle-building protein.
 With its moderately high sugar count, it may still be good to keep this drink to a post or pre-workout snack.

 Icelandic Provisions, Peach & Cloudberry Skyr

 You’re not only getting a taste of a uniquely Icelandic fruit—the cloudberry—but this container of skyr from Icelandic Provisions will also fill you up with an impressive amount of protein for the fewest grams of added sugar.